-After nearly a month of not having he energy, will or inclination to head out onto the patch (Tendonitis in my shoulder and neck is causing me to not want to carry gear around), I finally decided that I would make the effort and venture out once more, spring is most definitely in the air, blossom is appearing on the trees and the migrants have already started to make an appearance at Manor Farm (well according to emails anyway).
+After nearly a month of not having the energy, will or inclination to head out onto the patch (Tendonitis in my shoulder and neck is causing me to not want to carry gear around), I finally decided that I would make the effort and venture out once more.
+Spring is most definitely in the air.
+Blossom is appearing on the trees.
+And the migrants have already started to make an appearance at Manor Farm.
+Well according to emails anyway.

 Manor Farm 20-03-2015

 I must admit to a little cheating today.
 After getting a lift to drop my daughter at school, I was dropped off myself by the Galleon Pub, rather than walking all the way.
 So my day started out along the canal.
 I was tooled up with my macro set up ready (although the large lens was in the bag) with the assumption that I would be photographing spring flowers and early bees and butterflies.
 I quickly discovered that there was not much of either around today.
 Spring seems to have not yet hit vast areas of my patch.

 I was soon at the lakes and the eerie light being cast by the days major event, a solar eclipse, gave the area a very odd feeling.
 And it seemed to be affecting the Lapwing who were in a state of constant alert; taking to the skies with their electronic, almost computer game sounding cries.
 It would turn out that the day would be owned by waders.